-As indicated above, although the monitoring of ingested litter can be envisaged on solid scientific and technical bases, that of entanglement in and strangling by marine litter demands an in-depth analysis of the existing work, to this day greatly insufficient in the Mediterranean, and requires envisaging substantial development work before an optimal strategy is defined.
+As indicated above, although the monitoring of ingested marine litter can be envisaged on solid scientific and technical bases, that of entanglement in and strangling by marine litter demands an in-depth analysis of the existing work, to this day greatly insufficient in the Mediterranean, and requires envisaging substantial development work before an optimal strategy is defined.

-Monitoring ingested litter is based on monitoring indicator species, whereas monitoring entanglement and strangling, based on arrangements that are very often species selective, must consider several zoological groups (cetaceans, birds, reptiles, fishes, and invertebrates) and be organised by compartments.
-Observations of various entangled species and specimens can indeed be recorded at the level 1) of beaches via strandings networks, 2) of the surface during oceanographic campaigns, and 3) of the seabed, thanks to underwater means of observation like divers for shallow areas, or submersibles/ROVs (Remotely Operated Vehicles) for deep water areas.
+Monitoring ingested marine litter is based on the monitoring of indicator species, whereas monitoring entanglement and strangling, based on arrangements that are very often non-species selective, must consider several zoological groups (cetaceans, birds, reptiles, fishes, and invertebrates) and be organized by compartments.
+Observations of various entangled species and specimens can indeed be recorded of:

+- i) beaches via stranding networks; - ii) of the surface during oceanographic campaigns; and - iii) of the seafloor, thanks to underwater means of observation like divers for shallow areas, or submersibles/ROVs (Remotely Operated Vehicles) for deep water areas.

-According to the arrangements used, the observations will concern dead organisms, as in the case of most of the strandings, or living organisms out at sea and on the seabed.
-This last approach is important, for out at sea and on the seabed the dead animals decompose quickly and disappear.
+According to the arrangements used, the observations will concern dead organisms, as in the case of most of the strandings, or living organisms out at sea and on the seafloor.
+This last approach is important, for out at sea and on the seafloor the dead animals decompose quickly and disappear.
 It is also important for monitoring the impact of abandoned fishing nets, which constitute a special category of marine litter on the bed.
 Generally speaking, entanglement/strangling out at sea and on the beaches are found on big organisms, mainly mammals and marine turtles.
-On the seabed, the potential to use invertebrates as an entanglement indicator is interesting because of the possibility of significant observations at all depths, including the benthic level.
+On the seafloor, the potential to use invertebrates as an entanglement indicator is interesting because of the possibility of significant observations at all depths, including the benthic level.

-In the present stage of development of thinking on the subject, it appears to be necessary to identify the constraints inherent in a possible monitoring of the entanglement/strangling of fauna by marine litter.
+At the present stage of development of thinking on the subject, it appears to be necessary to identify the constraints inherent in a possible monitoring of the entanglement/strangling of fauna by marine litter.